-In conjunction with our Expanded Learning Opportunity Grant, PUSD is made Summer School available to 5th-8th grade unduplicated students in June 2021 and Jump Start available for TK-4th grade students in July/August 2021.
+In conjunction with our Expanded Learning Opportunity Program, PUSD is made Summer School available to all grades TK-8th grade unduplicated students in June 2023.
 In addition, PUSD developed plans to provide after school enrichment activities and provide transportation for after school activities to specifically support our unduplicated pupils.
 We contract with staff to provide translation services for our Spanish speaking parents.
-We provide free Chromebooks and Hotspots to our unduplicated pupils to extend their learning at home.
 We have increased scheduling of instructional assistants in all classrooms to ensure unduplicated students are provided the intervention supports they need.
 Enrichment and tutoring programs will be offered for 6-8 weeks on Tuesdays and Thursdays each trimester after school.
-Bus transportation is provided to ensure all students, especially Foster Youth, Homeless, Low Income and ELL students have access to tutoring and enrichment.
+Bus and/or van transportation is provided to ensure all students, especially Foster Youth, Homeless, Low Income and ELL students have access to tutoring and enrichment.

 - 1. Instructional Assistants (IA) have received professional development to support SIPPS (Systematic Instruction in Phonics & Phonemic Awareness) instruction which allows students to receive targeted small group support at their instructional level.
 IAs provide SIPPS intervention to students on an as needed basis, which may include extra lessons or sight word intervention. - 2.
 The Learning Center model at Pioneer Elementary and Mountain Creek Middle School provides site based support to students needing Tier II interventions.
 One Education Specialist serves all district schools. - 3.
 We continue to provide full-day transitional kindergarten and kindergarten at our two district elementary schools. - 4.
-We increased our counseling services to five days per week in 2021-22 and will continue to provide counseling services 5 days a week in 2022-23.. - 5.
+We provide counseling services five days per week in 2022-2023 and will continue to provide counseling services 5 days a week in 2023-24. - 5.
 Library services were continued at Pioneer Elementary and Mountain Creek Middle schools to ensure students had weekly access to the library. - 6.
-The health clerk was mainly utilized to support the high number of referrals to the nurse's office at Pioneer Elementary School and the high rate of chronic absenteeism. - 7.
-The superintendent served as principal at all three district school sites.
-The average class size at Pioneer Elementary was 19.2 students. - 8.
+The health clerk was mainly utilized to support the high number of referrals to the nurse's office at Pioneer Elementary School and the high rate of chronic absenteeism throughout the district schools. - 7 The average class size at Pioneer Elementary was 22.1 students. - 8.
 The Health and Attendance Clerk worked with staff and families to identify students that were not attending school regularly and contacted students to determine barriers to engagement.
-Information was documented and staff worked closely with families to remove barriers.
+Information was documented and Family Outreach Coordinator worked closely with families to remove barriers.